14 Ethical and Sustainable Underwear Brands To Love

 Made with organic cotton and non toxic dyes by certified ethical companies, and shipped to the distributor without unnecessary plastic means it’s easy to buy Powerpants guilt free.
 These undies quite literally carry inspiration and even better, Powerpants donate $1 of profits to female survivors of violence.

 Kate’s Review: I love them.
 I love the whisper of an empowering message when I put my underpants on, and they are so damn comfy.
-Even though I don’t have a particularly large bottom to vouch for this, the cut of these sustainable underwear should be ideal for those wanting a low cut (so they don’t show over top of jeans), but full butt coverage.
+Even though I don’t have a particularly large bottom to vouch for this, the cut of these ethical underwear should be ideal for those wanting a low cut (so they don’t show over top of jeans), but full butt coverage.

 Powerpants